Center for Opioid Epidemiology & Policy Newsletter

 Opioid Epidemiology Updates

 — Adapted by Emmanuella Kobara for the NYU Center for Opioid Epidemiology and Policy.
-Read the article "Opioid use disorder in the emergency department amid COVID-19" in Journal of Addiction Medicine, published August 4, 2020.
+Read the paper, “Association between availability of medications for opioid use disorder in specialty treatment and use of medications among patients: A state-level trends analysis,” in Journal of Substance Abuse Treatment, published April 22, 2021.

 Opioid Policy Updates